 Moisture + dark, poorly ventilated area=mold.
 Not solving this issue is not an option.
 You cannot defer this.

 This is a sticky wicket.
-I'm currently working on a couple of pools which have seen their fair share of deferred maintenance.
+I'm currently working on a couple of pools that have seen their fair share of deferred maintenance.
 Tile pops off, plaster that gets past its intended life, leaking pumps, all that.
 However, a pool adds about $125 or more to the perceived value/price of a rental, sometimes a lot more, a pool actually is a good deal more than a large hole in the ground that you toss maintenance money into monthly.
 We would recommend saving aside money each month to be used for pool maintenance.
 Pumps will fail.
 The plaster will fail.
 Leaks will happen.
 Considering the cost of filters, heaters, there are just so many items that will cost you money, someday, why not be ready for this?